jamesloper/blog/_posts/2016-06-27-custom-reset-password-handler.md

 ---
-layout: post
+layout: "post"
 title: "How to set a custom reset password handler in Meteor"
 categories: meteor
 ---